pytask-dev/pytask/docs/source/tutorials/making_tasks_persist.md

 To create a persisting task, apply the correct decorator, and, et voilà, it is done.

-First, we create a task and its dependency to see the whole process.
+First, we create a task and its dependency.

 ```python
 # Content of task_module.py